 - Mix Dry Ingredients: In a large bowl, throw in the cornmeal, flour, sugar, baking soda, baking powder, and a pinch of salt.
 Give it a good stir to make sure everything's combined.

-- Whisk the Buttermilk and Eggs: In a separate medium-sized bowl, whisk together the buttermilk and those golden egg yolks.
+- Whisk the Buttermilk and Egg Yolks: In a separate medium-sized bowl, whisk together the buttermilk and egg yolks (set the egg whites aside).

 - Add the Final Touch: Toss in the oil and melted butter, and give it all a good mix.
 Pour the batter into your prepped dish.
 Slide it into the oven and let it do its thing for about 30 to 40 minutes.
 You want it cooked through until a beautiful golden brown coat.

-- Check for Doneness: Stick a toothpick in the center – if it comes out clean, and the center feels solid, then it’s done.
+- Check for Doneness: Stick a toothpick in the center.
+If it comes out clean, and the center feels solid, then it's done.
 Once out of the oven, brush with melted butter on top.
-Then cut that soul food cornbread into squares and serve it up right away.
+Then cut into squares and serve warm.

 Beating egg whites is a crucial step in getting a light and airy texture to cornbread.
 You will need an electric mixer or hand mixer, a clean, dry bowl, and room temperature eggs.